Detail of Maryam Hoseini, Secrets Between Her and Her Shadow 4, 2019. Photo by Jeffrey Sturges

 Detail of Maryam Hoseini, Secrets Between Her and Her Shadow 1, 2019.
 Photo by Jeffrey Sturges

-Recent solo and two-person exhibitions include: Green Art Gallery, Dubai, UAE (forthcoming); Arrowslit, High Art, Paris (2022); After You, Green Art Gallery, Dubai, UAE (2020); Yes Sky, Rachel Uffner Gallery, New York, NY (2020); Body Armor, MoMA PS1, New York, NY (2018); and Of Strangers and Parrots, Rachel Uffner Gallery, New York, NY (2017).
+Recent solo and two-person exhibitions include: Swells, Green Art Gallery, Dubai, UAE (2025); Arrowslit, High Art, Paris (2022); After You, Green Art Gallery, Dubai, UAE (2020); Yes Sky, Rachel Uffner Gallery, New York, NY (2020); Body Armor, MoMA PS1, New York, NY (2018); and Of Strangers and Parrots, Rachel Uffner Gallery, New York, NY (2017).

-Recent group exhibitions include: LGBTQIA+ Histories, Museu de Arte de São Paulo, Brazil (2024); Healing Ruins, Zeyrek Çinili Hamam, Istanbul (2023); 52 Artists: A Feminist Milestone, The Aldrich Contemporary Art Museum, Ridgefield, CT (2022); This End the Sun, New Museum, NY, USA (2021); A Space For Monsters, Philadelphia, PA, USA (2021); Fables of Resurrection, Deborah Schamoni, Munich, Germany (2020); Open Call, The Shed, New York, NY (2019); Heartbreak, Ruya Maps, Venice, Italy (2019); Notebook, 56 Henry, New York, NY (2019); Sedentary Fragmentation, Heaven Gallery, Chicago, IL (2017); Echo, Gallery Kayafas, Boston, MA (2017); Night at the Museum, MOMA PS1, New York, NY (2016); Luminarts Cultural Foundation, the Union League Club of Chicago, IL (2016) among others.
+Recent group exhibitions include: Once Within a Time: 12th International, SITE Santa Fe, Santa Fe, NM (2025); Fluid Systems, carlier | gebauer, Berlin, Germany (2025); Histories of Ecology, MASP, Museu de Arte de São Paulo, Brazil (2025); LGBTQIA+ Histories, Museu de Arte de São Paulo, Brazil (2024); Healing Ruins, Zeyrek Çinili Hamam, Istanbul (2023); 52 Artists: A Feminist Milestone, The Aldrich Contemporary Art Museum, Ridgefield, CT (2022); This End the Sun, New Museum, New York, NY (2021); A Space For Monsters, Philadelphia, PA (2021); Fables of Resurrection, Deborah Schamoni, Munich, Germany (2020); Open Call, The Shed, New York, NY (2019); Heartbreak, Ruya Maps, Venice, Italy (2019); Notebook, 56 Henry, New York, NY (2019); Sedentary Fragmentation, Heaven Gallery, Chicago, IL (2017); Echo, Gallery Kayafas, Boston, MA (2017); Night at the Museum, MOMA PS1, New York, NY (2016); Luminarts Cultural Foundation, the Union League Club of Chicago, IL (2016) among others.

-She lives and works in New York.
+They live and work in New York.

 The Iran-born, New York-based artist embraces desire as an act of liberation.